 In this guide

-Environmental and climate prediction markets represent an expanding segment, fuelled by the quantifiable and information-dense characteristics of climate phenomena alongside the growing economic importance of environmental regulation.
-Academics, policy analysts, and sustainability specialists recognise substantial opportunities in this domain.
+Environmental and climate-focused prediction markets represent an expanding segment, fuelled by the quantifiable and information-dense characteristics of climatic phenomena alongside growing economic implications tied to environmental governance.
+Academics, policy analysts, and sustainability specialists frequently identify substantial opportunities in this domain.

 Active Climate Prediction Markets (2026)